Hutia: Phylogeny

 Molecular studies of phylogeny indicate that hutias nest within the Neotropical spiny rats (Echimyidae).
 Indeed, the hutia subfamily, Capromyinae, is the sister group to Owl's spiny rat Carterodon.
 In turn, this clade shares phylogenetic affinities with a subfamily of spiny rats, the Euryzygomatomyinae.

 Within Capromyidae, the deepest split involves Plagiodontia with respect to other genera, followed by the divergence of Geocapromys.
 The latter genus is the sister group to a clade in which Capromys branches off before the Mesocapromys and Mysateles split.

-Hutias colonized the islands of the Caribbean as far as the Bahamas by island hopping from South America, reaching the Greater Antilles by the early Oligocene.
+Hutias colonized the islands of the Caribbean as far as the Bahamas by oceanic dispersal from South America, reaching the Greater Antilles by the early Oligocene.
 This was facilitated by the direction of prevailing currents.

 Systematics

 The systematics of the 10 extant and 11 extinct recognized species of Capromyidae is as follows.
 Taxa known to be extinct are marked with a dagger (†).